HarshakaAlahakoon/simplesip/README.md

 ## How to run
-1. Compile : After cloning, open terminal in the project folder:
+1. After cloning, open terminal in the project folder:

    `erlc -I include/ -o ebin/ src/*.erl`

-2. Then, start an Erlang shell in ebin by issuing following commands in terminal:
+2. Start an Erlang shell in ebin by issuing following commands in the same terminal:

    `cd ebin/`